Skip to main content

 Technically, two key aspects contribute to dlt's effectiveness:

-• Scalability through iterators, chunking, parallelization.
+• Scalability through iterators, chunking, and parallelization.

 • The utilization of implicit extraction DAGs that allow efficient API calls for data enrichments or transformations.